Hassanalihazaraa/workshop/README.md

 #### Step 4: Spring Initializr
-Ok let's go through every option on this website.
 If you’re wondering how to use start.spring.io or what features are available, this section is for you!
 You’ll find the various ways you can interact with the service and get a better insight at what you can do with it.

 The service allows you to generate Spring Boot projects quickly.
 You can customize the project to generate: the build system and packaging, the language, the packaging, the coordinates, the platform version and, finally, the dependencies to add to the project.
 Most dependencies available on start.spring.io are Spring Boot starters which is the recommended way to add dependencies to a Spring Boot application.